fxboxed/eugo/content/europe/seasonal/oct/_index.md

 And if you're feeling adventurous, you could even take a day trip to Lahemaa National Park.
 It's a bit outside of Tallinn, but it's worth it for the stunning scenery and hiking trails.
 Just be prepared for some potentially chilly weather.

 Honestly, Estonia in October is all about embracing the _quiet beauty_ of the season.
 It's a chance to slow down, relax, and enjoy a different kind of travel experience.
 And who knows, you might just fall in love with this little Baltic gem.
-If you're looking for [Tallinn tours](https://www.tripadvisor.com/Attraction_Review-g274958-d7211877-Reviews-Discover_Estonia-Tallinn_Harju_County.html), you'll find plenty of options.
+If you're looking for Tallinn tour, you'll find plenty of options.

 ## 21\.
 Slovenia